Main Office: State University Plaza

 SUNY has over 3 million total alumni and 2.4 million are NYS residents.

-The nation’s largest and most comprehensive state university system, The State University of New York (SUNY), was founded at Potsdam, New York in 1816.
+The State University of New York (SUNY), was founded at Potsdam, NY in 1816.
 Years later, the Morrill Act of 1862 led to the creation of four Ivy League land-grant SUNY colleges, which now currently exist at Cornell University.

 SUNY was officially established in February 1948 when New York became the 48th state, of the then 48 states, to create a state university system.
 SUNY initially represented a consolidation of 29 unaffiliated institutions, including 11 teachers colleges.
 All of these colleges, with their unique histories and backgrounds, united for a common goal: To serve New York State.